Atkins diet

 The Atkins diet is a low-carbohydrate fad diet devised by Robert Atkins in the 1970s, marketed with claims that carbohydrate restriction is crucial to weight loss and that the diet offered "a high calorie way to stay thin forever".

 The diet became popular in the early 2000s, with Atkins' book becoming one of the top 50 best-selling books in history, and as many as 1 in 11 North American adults claiming to be following it.
 Atkins died in 2003 and in 2005 Atkins Nutritionals, Inc. filed for bankruptcy following substantial financial losses.

-There is no strong evidence of the diet's effectiveness in achieving durable weight loss; it is unbalanced as it promotes unlimited consumption of protein and saturated fat, and it may increase the risk of heart disease.
+There is no strong evidence of the diet's effectiveness in achieving durable weight loss; it promotes unlimited consumption of protein and saturated fat, and may increase the risk of heart disease.

 Effectiveness and risks

 There is weak evidence that the Atkins diet is more effective than behavioral counseling for weight loss at 6-12 months.
-The Atkins diet led to 0.1% to 2.9% more weight loss at one year compared to control groups which received behavioural counselling for weight loss.
+The Atkins diet led to 0.1% to 2.9% more weight loss at one year compared to control groups which received behavioral counseling for weight loss.
 As with other commercial weight loss programs, the effect size is smaller over longer periods.
 Low-carb dieters' initial advantage in weight loss is likely a result of increased water loss, and that after the initial period, low-carbohydrate diets produce similar fat loss to other diets with similar caloric intake.

-Atkins did not publish any clinical data on his patients and has thus been criticized for making unsupported statements about health.
+Atkins did not publish clinical data on his patients and was criticized for making unsupported statements about health.
 Because of its high saturated fat content the Atkins diet may increase the risk of heart disease.
-A medical report issued by the New York medical examiner's office a year after the author's death showed that he had a history of heart attack, congestive heart failure and hypertension.
+A medical report issued by the New York medical examiner's office a year after the author's death showed that he had a history of congestive heart failure and hypertension.
 The Atkins diet has been criticized by the American Medical Association, American Dietetic Association and the American Heart Association as nutritionally unbalanced.
 In 2000, Journal of the American College of Nutrition conducted a study which determined that "the very high fats of Atkins diet: 60%–68%, around 26% of which are saturates, through shifting the metabolic pathway for energy production, deliver a strong boost to free radical production, thereby increasing oxidative stress on different organs".

 Modified Atkins and epilepsy

 Ketogenic diets are used to treat epilepsy in children, where there is some evidence it has a positive effect in reducing seizures.
-There is some evidence that adults too may experience seizure reduction derived from therapeutic ketogenic diets, and that a less strict regimen, such as a modified Atkins diet, is similarly effective.
+There is some evidence that adults, too, may experience seizure reduction derived from therapeutic ketogenic diets, and that a less strict regimen, such as a modified Atkins diet, is similarly effective.